-As we searched and learn how Asian countries are adapting to calamities, extreme wet and dry monsoons, typhoons and other climate events, we came across with the document, “A Visual Climate Adaptation Platform for Da Nang City of Vietnam – A science-based Climate Resilience Approach.”
+As we researched and learned about how Asian countries are adapting to calamities, including extreme wet and dry monsoons, typhoons, and other climate-related events, we came across the document “A Visual Climate Adaptation Platform for Da Nang City of Vietnam—A Science-based Climate Resilience Approach.”

-Da Nang is the third biggest city in Vietnam, a coastal city located in the middle of the country.
+Da Nang is the third-largest city in Vietnam, a coastal city situated in the central part of the country.
 The city and its residents are highly vulnerable to tropical cyclones, flash floods, and heavy rains.
-These extreme climate conditions are predicted to become more frequent with climate change and this poses a serious threat to infrastructure and housing in the city (Studies and Planning, 2018).
+These extreme climate conditions are predicted to become more frequent due to climate change, posing a serious threat to the city’s infrastructure and housing (Studies and Planning, 2018).

-Flooding is also another problem facing the city, as developments and population are increasing along the river and in the coastal floodplains.
-A need for flood management along the city and nearby areas prone to flooding has also been identified.
+Flooding is another problem facing the city, as development and population increase along the river and coastal floodplains.
+A need for flood management has also been identified in the town and its surrounding areas, which are prone to flooding.

 Benefits of the Visual Climate Adaptation Platform.

-The good news is that other cities and regions facing similar climatic threats and vulnerability to Da Nang, Vietnam can also use the VCAP to assist them with their climate adaptation projects and to build resilience against climate change thus benefitting from it as well.
+The good news is that other cities and regions facing similar climatic threats and vulnerabilities to Da Nang, Vietnam, can also utilise the VCAP to support their climate adaptation projects and build resilience against climate change, thereby benefiting from it as well.

 Studies and Planning Projects: Da Nang, Vietnam.
 (2018, February 7).
 Medium.
 Retrieved from https://medium.com/the-asia-pacific-resilience-prospectus/studies-and-planning-projects-da-nang-vietnam-cad3b5946bbc